Instrumental Program - High School

 The Greenville High School Instrumental Music Department has an Enrollment this fall of over 200 students.
 Courses consist of one orchestra class, three concert bands, two jazz bands, and the Yellow Jacket marching band.
 Students may enroll in more than one course with special permission.

 The Junior Varsity Band was created in 1995 and is made up of most ninth grade and some 10-12th grade students.
 These students participate in all parades and one varsity football game during the fall.
 The ensemble functions as an independent concert group during the winter and spring.
 The Yellow Jacket Marching Band is made up of 10-12th grade students and a few freshmen.
 After the first nine weeks, the marching band divides into the Concert Band and the Symphonic Band.
 These placements are made by audition, and remain throughout the school year.
-All students in grades 9-12 may participate in Jazz Lab One or Jazz Lab Two and Pep Band in the fall and winter.
+All students in grades 9-12 may participate in Jazz Lab One or Jazz Lab Two in the fall and winter.
 Jazz band is available for credit during zero hour.

 The String Orchestra consists of string students in grades 9-12.
 The Symphony Orchestra is created during the second semester when 10-12th grade wind and percussion players are selected to play in the ensemble.
 Rehearsals for Symphony Orchestra generally happen during channel one time and in the evenings.

 Course Outline for Greenville High School Jazz Bands

 Jazz Band is offered as a zero hour course at Greenville High School.
 Since the class does not meet every day, students receive ½ credit for the class over the course of the year.
 Students will learn to perform in a wide variety of jazz styles.
 The focus will be upon swing music of the Big Band era.
 Students will also experiment with improvisation.